toddcf/code-snippets/javascript/DOM/query-selector.md

 # Query Selector

 `querySelector` selects the *first* element of your document that matches the CSS selector of your choice.
+(To select *all* elements that match your CSS selector, see `querySelectorAll`.)

 ```
 document.querySelector('.hondaBtn').style.color = 'blue';